 PDO threads can be good for focused areas like a brow lift or smaller areas, but if you are wanting to have full face correction this is unlikely a good method.
 PDO thread lifts offer temporary lifting and do not remove skin or restructure tissue if there is significant laxity.
 PDO threads should also be done by an experienced provider and doing the research on their credentials is very important.

-PDO Cons and Complications
+PDO Cons and Risks of Complications

 Although the risk of complications is much lower than any surgical procedure, minor complications can still occur.
 A few common complications include visible sutures (affects those more with thin skin), snapping threads, bunching, and dimpling.
 Another common complaint is with one side being tighter than the other.